platipodium/mossco-code/doc/components/clm_netcdf_component.md

 	  :title = "CLM sample grid" ;
 	}

+See this information from the ESMF Manual on [SCRIP](http://www.earthsystemmodeling.org/esmf_releases/public/ESMF_6_3_0r/ESMF_refdoc/node3.html#SECTION03024000000000000000)

 ### `atmos.nc`: Atmospheric data file
 This file contains the atmospheric data.
-You can obtain this data file from the CoastDat database located at http://www.coastdat.de/data_all/index.php.
+You can obtain this data file from the CoastDat database located at [http://www.coastdat.de/data_all/index.php](http://www.coastdat.de/data_all/index.php) .